lspestrip/Stripeline.jl/docs/src/simulation_tutorial.md

 ## 2. General Case

 In realistic cases, TODs are really huge (millions or billions of samples!).
 This means a lot of memory allocation.

-STRIP case:

-49 polarimeters * 2 years * 365 days * 86400 s * 100 Hz ≈ 300 billion samples

-which means about 2 Terabytes of memory allocation!
+In the case of Strip, 49 polarimeters observing the sky for 2 years with a sampling frequency of 100 Hz produce 300 billions of samples, which means about 2 Terabytes of memory allocation!

-It is much more a single computer can support.
+It is much more than a single computer can support.
 It is thus compulsory to split the TOD simulation and analysis between different computing units, by using MPI.

-Let's go through all the points of the simulation and see how things change:
+Let's go through all the points of the simulation and see how things
+change:

 1. You have to add the MPI package to your dependencies.

 ```
 import MPI